 PKP has developed the PKP Preservation Network (PKP PN) to digitally preserve OJS journals.
 The LOCKSS program offers decentralized and distributed preservation, seamless perpetual access, and preservation of the authentic original version of the content.
-The PKP PN ensures that journals that are not part of the Global LOCKSS Network, which primarily preserves content from larger publishers and vendors, or an existing PLN, which preserve small numbers of OJS journals hosted by member libraries, can be preserved using the LOCKSS program.
-For additional details about the PKP PN, see the high level overview (an early discussion document).
+The PKP PN ensures that journals that are not part of any other digital preservation service (such as CLOCKSS or Portico) can be preserved for long-term access.

 The PKP PN:

-- provides preservation services for any OJS journal that has published at least one article and has an ISSN and is running OJS version 2.4.8 or higher
+- provides preservation services for any OJS journal that has published at least one article and has an ISSN and is running OJS 3.1.2 or newer

-- allows OJS journal managers to register their journals for inclusion in the PLN by simply enabling a plugin in their OJS instance and agreeing to the terms of the Preservation Agreement
+- allows OJS journal managers to register their journals for inclusion in the PKP PN by simply enabling a plugin in their OJS instance and agreeing to the terms of the Preservation Agreement

 - on registration of a journal, automatically determines if the registered journal meets the minimum inclusion requirements